Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Zolpidem has some side effects associated with it that consist of diarrhea, nausea, vomiting, dizziness, headaches, hallucinations, agitation, amnesia and sometimes even depression.

-This drug is also not recommended for long terms use as it may cause dependence.
+This drug is also not recommended for long-term use as it may cause dependence.

 Sources: